andrewbranch/blog/posts/2019-07-14_Writing_Type_Safe_Polymorphic_React_Components_(Without_Crashing_TypeScript).md

 Every prop you put on Button will be inferred as a property of the type parameter `P`, which in turn becomes part of the props that are allowed.
 In other words, the set of allowed props always includes all the props you pass.
 The moment you add a prop, it becomes part of the very definition of what Button’s props should be.
 (In fact, you can witness this by hovering `Button` in the example above.)
 This is decidedly the opposite of how you intend to define React components.

 ### What’s the problem with `ref`?
-If you’re not yet convinced to abandon this approach, or if you’re just curious why the above doesn’t compile cleanly, let’s go deeper down the rabbit hole.
+If you’re not yet convinced to abandon this approach, or if you’re just curious why the above snippet doesn’t compile cleanly, let’s go deeper down the rabbit hole.
 And before you implement a clever workaround with `Omit<typeof props, 'ref'>`, spoiler alert: `ref` isn’t the only problem; it’s just the _first_ problem.
-The rest of the problems are _every event handler prop_.
-(You can discover this, if you want, by going into the React typings and commenting out [the `ref` property](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/86303f134e12cf701a3f3f5e24867c3559351ea2/types/react/index.d.ts#L97).
-The compiler error will remain, substituting `onCopy` where it previously said `ref`.)
+The rest of the problems are _every event handler prop_.[^1]

 So what do `ref` and `onCopy` have in common?
 They both have the general form `(param: T) => void` where `T` mentions the instance type of the DOM element rendered: `HTMLButtonElement` for buttons and `HTMLAnchorElement` for anchors, for example.
-If you want to call a _union_ of call signatures, you have to pass the _intersection_ of their parameter types to ensure that regardless of which function gets called at runtime, it receives a subtype of what it expects for its parameter.
-Easier shown than said:
+If you want to call a _union_ of call signatures, you have to pass the _intersection_ of their parameter types to ensure that regardless of which function gets called at runtime, it receives a subtype of what it expects for its parameter.[^2] Easier shown than said:

 <!--@
   name: union-signatures.ts